Research Fellowship

 • A curriculum vitae and full publication list of the trainee OR for all researchers if this is an application for a project grant.

-• The names of two referees who have agreed to provide a reference.
+• The names of two referees who have agreed to provide a references.

-• For applications from trainees, a letter from the applicant outlining future career plans and explaining the arrangements for supervision and availability of facilities and working expenses for the research within the host department.
+• a letter from the applicant outlining future career plans and explaining the arrangements for supervision and availability of facilities and working expenses for the research within the host department.

 Please note the fellowship recipient(s) are announced at the Annual Scientific Meeting (ASM) of the Society at the award ceremony portion of the ASM dinner.
-Recipients are encouraged to attend the ASM and be present to accept the award in person.
+Recipients or a delegate must attend the ASM and be present to accept the award in person.

 Please email application information to: office@nzsg.org.nz